little-core-labs/little-media-box/README.md

 to pass a full `Track` object to other `little-media-box` transcoding and processing methods.

+#### `track.language`

+Read-only string accessor for the `Track`'s `language` tag, set at instantiation.
+If none is available, this value gets set to `und`, which is the best-practices identifier string for universal and/or unknown language intent.

 #### `const audioTrack = new AudioTrack(source, index=1)`

 Creates and returns a new `AudioTrack` object, which extends `Track`.
 Throws an